oroinc/documentation/user_guide/system_entities_leads.rst

 Channel Entities.
 Leads.
 ========================

-Leads entity defines common rules and setting applied to the Lead records ("leads") in OroCRM.
-The Lead records represent people or businesses the have initial interest, authority and budget to take part in your commercial or social activity.
-Intentions thereof may be yet unclear and often not backed up with any arrangements.
+The Lead records ("leads") represent people or businesses the have initial interest, authority and budget to take part in your commercial or social activity but whose intentions are not yet backed up with any arrangements.

-As soon as there is at least one :ref:`Channel <user-guide-channel-guide-create>` assigned a *Lead* entity, you can:
+As soon as there is at least one :ref:`Channel <user-guide-channel-guide-create>` assigned the *Lead* entity, you can:

 - :ref:`Create <user-guide-leads-create>` new leads

-- :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, import and export leads and assign different activities to them
+- :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, import and export lead records and assign them different activities

-- Analyse lead details with :ref:`reports <user-guide-leads-reports>`
+- Analyse details of the records with OroCRM :ref:`reports <user-guide-leads-reports>`

 - Use leads in :ref:`workflows <user-guide-leads-workflows>`